J-Rios/TLG_JoinCaptchaBot/README.md

     ```bash
     git clone https://github.com/J-Rios/TLG_JoinCaptchaBot
+    cd TLG_JoinCaptchaBot
-    python3 -m pip install -r TLG_JoinCaptchaBot/requirements.txt
+    python3 -m pip install -r requirements.txt
     ```

-3. Go to project sources and give execution permission to usage scripts:

-    ```bash
-    cd TLG_JoinCaptchaBot/src
-    chmod +x run status kill
-    ```

-4. Specify Telegram Bot account Token (get it from @BotFather) in "settings.py" file:
+3. Set Telegram Bot account Token (get it from @BotFather) in "src/settings.py" file:

     ```python
     'TOKEN' : 'XXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
     ```

+## Configuration

+All Bot configurations can be done easily by modifying them in the **"src/settings.json"** file.

+For more experienced users, you can use environment variables to setup all that properties (this is really useful for advance deployment when using [Virtual Environments](https://docs.python.org/3/tutorial/venv.html) and/or [Docker](https://docs.docker.com/get-started/) to isolate the Bot process execution).

 ## Usage

-To ease usage a `run`, `status`, and `kill` scripts have been provided.
+To ease it usage in Linux, a **Makefile** is provided.

+- Check usage help information:

+    ```bash
+    make
+    ```

 - Launch the Bot:

     ```bash
-    ./run
+    make run
     ```

-- Check if the script is running:
+- Check if the Bot is running:

     ```bash
-    ./status
+    make status
     ```

 - Stop the Bot:

     ```bash
-    ./kill
+    make kill
     ```

 ## Systemd service